midl-dev/midl-website.github.io/_operations/mina.md

 ## Why MINA?

-MINA is a consistent-size blockchain, ~22kb.
+MINA is a constant-size blockchain, ~22kb.
 It aims at becoming the lightest and the most accessible blockchain protocol powered by recursive zero knowledge proofs (aka zk-SNARKs).
 We believe it is tackling the right problems and is well-positioned to succeed.

 Read more here:
 [Technical white paper](https://minaprotocol.com/static/pdf/technicalWhitepaper.pdf){:target="_blank"}

 [Economics white paper](https://minaprotocol.com/static/pdf/economicsWhitepaper.pdf){:target="_blank"}

 ## Our technology